shubhamsharma1999782/flaskblog/README.md

 # flaskblog
-This is a Bloging web app.
+This is a Blogging web app written in Flask.
 Users and create, Update and Delete Posts and can see other users Posts.

 credit goes to Corey Schafer (teacher)